What is a Makharij Chart?

 Advanced: Makharij vs Sifaat — understand letter qualities

-While charts provide excellent visual reference, mastering Makharij requires personalized instruction and regular feedback.
-Our qualified Tajweed teachers help you apply these articulation points correctly, ensuring accurate pronunciation through hands-on guidance and systematic practice.
+Our experienced Tajweed teachers help you apply these articulation points correctly, ensuring accurate pronunciation through hands-on guidance and systematic practice.
+They use the chart as a teaching tool and provide real-time feedback to help you master each letter.

 Start Learning Tajweed Today